rclone/rclone/MANUAL.md

 cost of using disk space.

-Note that files are written back to the remote only when they are closed so if rclone is quit or dies with open files then these won't get written back to the remote.
-However they will still be in the on disk cache.
+Note that files are written back to the remote only when they are closed and if they haven't been accessed for --vfs-write-back second.
+If rclone is quit or dies with files that haven't been uploaded, these will be uploaded next time rclone is run with the same flags.

 If using --vfs-cache-max-size note that the cache may exceed this size for two reasons.
 Firstly because it is only checked every